staeter/work-in-progress/dialogue.md

 - Linguistic: Available in multiple languages with clear paths for community translation
 - Educational: Usable regardless of technical literacy or formal education level

-This isn't about dumbing down features or limiting capabilities for advanced users.
-Rather, it's about thoughtful progressive enhancement where core functionality remains available to everyone while additional features gracefully adapt to available resources and capabilities.
-The platform should provide multiple ways to accomplish tasks, with clear documentation and help systems that accommodate different learning styles and backgrounds.
+This isn't about dumbing down features or limiting capabilities.
+Rather, it's about thoughtful development thinking every functionality from the start to be nice to use for everyone.

 This principle guides platform design through multiple channels: responsive interfaces that work across device types, offline-first architecture that handles poor connectivity, built-in translation tools, context-sensitive help systems, and careful attention to accessibility standards.
-These mechanisms ensure that no one is unnecessarily excluded from participating in the platform's community and benefits.
+These mechanisms ensure that no one is excluded from participating in the platform's community.

 ### 7. Attractive